Robert South: Under Charles II

-He was chosen public orator to the university on 10 August 1660, an office which he held till 1677.
-Edward Hyde, 1st Earl of Clarendon made him his chaplain, in consequence of his oration on his installation as chancellor (15 November).
-On 30 March 1663 he was installed prebendary of Westminster.
+South was chosen to be public orator to the university on 10 August 1660, an office which he held till 1677.
+Edward Hyde, 1st Earl of Clarendon made South his chaplain, in consequence of his oration on his installation as chancellor (15 November).
+On 30 March 1663, he was installed as prebendary of Westminster.
 On 1 Oct.
-1663 he was created B.D. and D.D. on letters from Clarendon.
-The creation was opposed in convocation by those who reckoned South a time-server.
+1663, he was created B.D. and D.D. on letters from Clarendon.
+The creation was opposed in convocation by those who considered South a time-server.
 On a scrutiny, Nathaniel Crew, the senior proctor, declared the majority to be for South, who was presented by John Wallis.
 He was incorporated D.D. at Cambridge in 1664.
 Clarendon gave him in 1667 the sinecure rectory of Llanrhaiadr-y-Mochnant, Denbighshire, and on Clarendon's fall, at the end of that year, he became chaplain to James, Duke of York.

 South's ridicule of the Royal Society, in an oration at the dedication of the Sheldonian Theatre, July 1669, called forth a remonstrance from Wallis, addressed to Robert Boyle.
 South was installed canon of Christ Church on 29 Dec.
 1670.

-A zealous advocate of the doctrine of passive obedience, he strongly opposed the Toleration Act, declaiming in unmeasured terms against the various Nonconformist sects.
-In 1676 he was appointed chaplain to Lawrence Hyde, Earl of Rochester, ambassador-extraordinary to the king of Poland, and he sent an account of his visit to Edward Pococke in a letter, dated Dantzic, 16 December 1677, which was printed along with South's Posthumous Works in 1717.
+A zealous advocate of the doctrine of passive obedience, South strongly opposed the Toleration Act, frequently speaking sharply against the various Nonconformist sects.
+In 1676, he was appointed chaplain to Lawrence Hyde, Earl of Rochester, ambassador-extraordinary to the king of Poland, and he sent an account of his visit to Edward Pococke in a letter, dated Dantzic, 16 December 1677, which was printed along with South's Posthumous Works in 1717.
 In 1678 he was presented to the rectory of Islip, Oxfordshire.

-He lived at Caversham, near Reading, Berkshire, where he had an estate.
-South was chaplain in ordinary to Charles II, but had no other preferment from him than the Westminster prebend.
+South lived at Caversham, near Reading, Berkshire, where he had an estate.
+He was chaplain in ordinary to Charles II, but had no other preferment from him than the Westminster prebend.

 Under James II

-In James II's reign Rochester, then lord-lieutenant of Ireland, is said to have offered South an Irish archbishopric (Cashel was vacant, 1685–91).
+During King James II's reign, Rochester, then lord-lieutenant of Ireland, is said to have offered South an Irish archbishopric (Cashel was vacant, 1685–91).
 Rochester nominated South (November 1686) as one of two Anglican divines to discuss points of doctrine with two of the church of Rome; but James objected to South, and Simon Patrick was substituted.